dolmagrg123/DevOps-Concepts/AWS sysops/Monitoring.md

 * Use CloudTrail with Config to provide deeper insight into resources.
 * Use Cloud Trail to monitor access to Config, such as someone stopping the Config Recorder.

+### CloudWatch Vs CloudTrail Vs Config

+* CloudWatch monitors performance
+* CloudTrail monitors API calls in the AWS platform
+* AWS Config records the state of your AWS environment and can notify you of changes

+### Health Dashboards
+* Service Health Dashboard: Entire AWS environment on a continental basis
+* Personal Health Dashboard: Provides alerts and remediation guidance when AWS is experiencing events that may impact you.